 - TOEFL/ IELTS (For all non-U.S. citizens or non-U.S. permanent residents).
 Learn more about testing requirements.

-Include a scanned copy of your transcripts with your online application, then arrange for an official copy to be sent to both Graduate Admissions and School of Education after you receive an offer of admission.
+Scanned copy of your college transcripts with your online application, then arranges for an official copy to be sent to us after you receive an offer of admission.